 - Selected Vulnerabilities: the vulnerabilities selected to be fixed.
 The rightmost column of this table indicates whether or not the system is currently vulnerable to this CVE.

 - Updated Packages: a list of packages updated by this operation, showing the original and updated package versions.
 If any dependent package updates were required, these are also shown in their own section.

-- Datagrid IDs: these identify the system and update operation.
-This information is shown as a reference in case needed when contacting Datagrid support.
+- Opsani IDs: these identify the system and update operation.
+This information is shown as a reference in case needed when contacting Opsani support.

 In many cases you may want to learn more about a vulnerability before deciding whether to take action and what action to take.
 The CVE IDs on the vulnerability tab are linked to the OS vendor security information for each CVE, and this is a good place to look for more detailed information, including vendor specific vulnerability details and severity ratings.

 Detailed information on CVEs is also available from the NVD website.
 The NVD data also includes CVSS (Common Vulnerability Scoring System) metrics, and references providing additional information from vendors and security analysts.
 You can also just search for the CVE ID on the Internet.

 The vulnerability severity ratings in the extension are provided by the Opsani service, and can be understood as follows:

 |10.0||Critical vulnerabilities with severe impact (e.g., gaining root access or crash), typically exploitable remotely, relatively easy to exploit and having known active exploits||Most externally visible servers should be fixed immediately, even if they are not hosting mission critical apps or apps storing personal information|